 Resorts World Las Vegas

 Resorts World Las Vegas is the first venture in Sin City for international resort and casino operator Genting Group.
 The property across the street from Wynn Las Vegas has been in development off and on since first breaking ground as Echelon Place in 2007.

 Genting broke ground on the $4.3 billion Resorts World Las Vegas in 2015.
-Construction on the project is in high gear this year and is on schedule to open in the summer of 2021.
-The COVID-19 pandemic did little to slow down the project which is holding to its opening timeframe next year.
+Construction on the project is in high gear this year, and it is on schedule to open in the summer of 2021.
+The COVID-19 pandemic did little to slow down the project, which is holding to its opening time frame next year.

-Resorts World will be similar to other massive casino-resorts on the Vegas Strip.
-The property will have multiple tall hotel towers and a casino full of world-class amenities including a 5,000 capacity theater that should be home to big-name show residencies.
+Resorts World will be similar to other massive casino resorts on the Vegas Strip.
+The property will have multiple tall hotel towers and a casino full of world-class amenities including a 5,000-person-capacity theater that should be home to big-name show residencies.

-The massive 111,000 square foot casino floor will be a little different than other properties in the area.
-For example, the sportsbook will be unlike any others in the area.
-There will be a 14,000 square foot entertainment zone instead of a traditional sportsbook.
+The massive 111,000-square-foot casino floor will be a little different than other properties in the area.
+For example, the sportsbook will be unlike any others.
+There will be a 14,000-square-foot entertainment zone instead of a traditional sportsbook.
 This will be home to a race and sportsbook with space that will feature live entertainment.

 Resorts World Las Vegas will have three hotel towers, each sporting a different Hilton brand.
 The majority of the 3,500 hotel rooms will be in the tall Hilton and Conrad hotel towers.
 High rollers will find just over 200 rooms and suites in the specialty Crockfords Las Vegas hotel tower from LXR Hotels & Resorts.

 Virgin Hotels Las Vegas